 We retrieve the following information:

-• the domain controller FQDN: Resolute.megabank.local which is a Windows Server 2016 Standard,
+which is a Windows Server 2016 Standard, - a server

-• a server MS02.megabank.local as well a Windows Server 2016 Standard,
+as well a Windows Server 2016 Standard, - a security group

-• a security group Contractors that is member of the groups DnsAdmins and Remote Management Users.
-The user ryan is part of this group and can, therefore, log in through WinRM and manage the DNS service,
+is part of this group and can, therefore, log in through WinRM and manage the DNS service, - the user

 Gaining Access

 Without any credentials, but with a list of user accounts, we can try AS-REP Roasting.
 This attack is explained in detail in this blog post.
 To make it short, if a user is configured to not require Kerberos pre-authentication, anyone can send a request (AS_REQ) to the KDC and receive a response (AS_REP).
 The response contains an encrypted chunk of data related to that user that can be cracked offline to retrieve the user password.
-This can be automatized with GetNPUsers.py, another Impacket tool:
+This can be automatized with GetNPUsers.py

 This does not leak anything…